rubenmesserschmidt/Material-Picker_docs/docs/source/features.rst

       **Show Local**: **1** or **2** will be applied but the material is not editable, since it remains linked.

+|
+During picking you can enable the following features by holding the according key:

+* ``ALT``: Pick all materials laying under your mouse cursor resulting in a list of materials to choose from (just like when holding alt when selecting objects in the viewport).
+* ``CTRL``: Take also objects into consideration which are displayed as wire, else they are ignored.

+You can change the modifier keys to hold for these features in the :ref:`Preferences`.

 Material Search
 ***************